Initiatives

 Administrative Initiatives in COLA

-• Effective September 1, 2021, the College is establishing a hub for curriculum, research, and community-engaged activities relating to global racial and social inequality.
+• In September 2021, the College is established a hub for curriculum, research, and community-engaged activities relating to global racial and social inequality.
 This interdisciplinary venture, the Global Racial and Social Inequality Lab (GRSIL), is intended to bring students, faculty, and staff together in collaborative learning and research around the varied forms of racial and social inequality.
 The GRSIL will build on the College’s extensive curriculum offerings, internship and co-curricular opportunities, faculty expertise and scholarship, and student research on racial and social inequality.

 • Postdoctoral Diversity and Innovation Scholars: We welcome a new Postdoctoral Diversity and Innovation Scholar to the College of Liberal Arts in AY 21-22: Dr. Cristina Faiver-Serna (Geography and Women's and Gender Studies).